kubernetes/ingress-nginx/docs/index.md

 spec:
   controller: k8s.io/ingress-nginx
 ```

-And add the value "spec.ingressClassName=nginx" in your Ingress objects
+And add the value `spec.ingressClassName=nginx` in your Ingress objects.

 ## I have multiple ingress objects in my cluster.
 What should I do ?